ttadano/alamode/docs/source/anphondir/formalism_anphon.rst

     \tau_{\boldsymbol{q}j}^{-1}(T) = 2 (\Gamma_{\boldsymbol{q}j}^{\mathrm{anh}}(T) + \Gamma_{\boldsymbol{q}j}^{\mathrm{iso}}).

-The lattice thermal conductivity will be written to the file ``PREFIX``.kl.
+The lattice thermal conductivity is saved in the file ``PREFIX``.kl.

 The spectra of the lattice thermal conductivity :math:`\kappa_{\mathrm{ph}}^{\mu\mu}(\omega)` can also be calculated by setting ``KAPPA_SPEC = 1`` in the ``&analysis`` field. :math:`\kappa_{\mathrm{ph}}^{\mu\mu}(\omega)` is defined as